thumbtack/thumbprint/www/src/cms/components-ios/alert-banner.md

 * credit card added, removed, or updated
 * EMR status changed within service settings

-The global banner is capped at a max height of 33% of the device's full screen.
+The global banner is capped at a max height of 33% of the screen size.